NASA’s New Foldable Heat Shield Could Help Humans Land On Planet Mars

 NASA explained that the foldable device opens to make a round and rigid heat shield called aeroshell that can slow spacecraft during reentry and shield it from heat.

-NASA said that the technology could be the key to future missions that need extra-large aeroshell to protect spacecraft designed to land on the surface of other planets.
+NASA said that the technology could be the key to future missions that need an extra-large aeroshell to protect spacecraft designed to land on the surface of other planets.
 It can also be used sans the need for larger rockets.

 “At the larger scales, it could be used for something as grand as human Mars explorations, or potentially human cargo landings on Mars,” Brandon Smith, principal investigator of the project, told Reuters.

 NASA is sending a new robotic lander to Mars in 2020.
-The rover will search for previous signs of life on the Red Planet and demonstrate technology that may help humans survive on the arid world.
+The rover will search for previous signs of life on the red planet and demonstrate technology that may help humans survive on the arid world.

 The next plan is to send a manned mission to Mars.
 The goal to send humans to Earth’s closest neighbor was set in 2010 during Barack Obama’s term as president.
 President Donald Trump affirmed the plan last December.
 The new technology may help humans land on Mars.